nicolewhite/nicolewhite.github.io_old/_posts/2014-07-19-meetup-cluster-analysis.md

 <a href="http://i.imgur.com/R8x0cgN.png" target="_blank"><img src="http://i.imgur.com/R8x0cgN.png" width="100%" height="100%"></a>

 Now I'm ready to perform the cluster analysis.
 I decided to use [hierarchical agglomerative clustering](http://en.wikipedia.org/wiki/Hierarchical_clustering) (HAC) using [Ward's](http://en.wikipedia.org/wiki/Ward%27s_method) method, which is simple to do in `R`.
+I decided on this approach because you do not need to know how many clusters you are looking for beforehand.

 First I need to convert my data frame `wide` into a matrix and get a dissimilarity matrix `d` using [dist](http://stat.ethz.ch/R-manual/R-patched/library/stats/html/dist.html):